Price of information in games of chance: a statistical physics approach: Introduction

-The plan of the paper is as follows: in Section \ref{sec:betting}, we introduce the model and define the relevant observables.
+The plan of the paper is as follows.
+In Section \ref{sec:related} we briefly summarize the existing literature (mainly in economics) dealing with valuation and pricing of intangible commodities, and point out the differences with our setting.
+In Section \ref{sec:betting}, we develop a general statistical physics framework, which we specialize to a binary-outcome game in subsection \ref{IIIa}.
+We then cast the problem of determining the impact on players' wealth when information is exchanged into establishing the ``fair'' price range for the trade of such information in subsection \ref{sec:fair}, before a brief recap of the main ingredients of the general framework in subsection \ref{sec:int_summary}.
 In Section \ref{sec:summary}, we summarize our findings for a few specific regions in parameter space, and we discuss the ``pricing phase transitions'' we observe.
 In Section \ref{sec:baseline}, we compute the baselines (expected wealth change) for the prospective buyer -- when they place a bet in the absence of any extra information about the game or the other players' strategy -- and the prospective seller -- who will anyway still use the data they hold exclusively to gain an edge over the other uninformed players.
 In Section \ref{sec:expectedafter}, we compute the expected wealth changes of the buyer and the seller after the transaction has been arranged, which are necessary ingredients to compute the price curves.
 In Section \ref{sec:conclusion}, we offer some concluding remarks and an outlook on future research and interesting extensions that can be tackled using our framework.
 The Appendices are devoted to more technical remarks.